digital-botanical-gardens-initiative/dendron-dbgi/vault/Bioblitz.Vinesch-Bioblitz.sampling-protocol.md

 - Once done, the upper of the form should be green, and you can add you observation to the project by clicking on the tick in the upper left corner.

 - Now you can collect the sample and put it in a tube.
-If you don't know how to do it, you can follow this guide: [[bioblitz.prelevation-protocol]]
+If you don't know how to do it, you can follow this guide: [[Bioblitz.Vinesch-Bioblitz.prelevation-protocol]]

 - You have done your first observation!